-.pem, .cer, .crt or .der extensions Your firewall already has an identity.
-Import the certificate on the SMC server.
-Certificate file: Select a file O .p12, .pfx extens sions Your firewall does not have an identity.
-Install its identity on the firewall and import the corresponding certificate on the SMC server.
-Your firewall does n n the firewall and import the Your firewall does n n the firewall and import the Your firewall does n corresponding certi ficate on the SMC server. n the firewall and import the
+FOR THE FIREWALL SNS-4.1.5 Please select the appr opriate format: pem, .cer, .crt or .der extensions Your firewall already has an identity.
+Import the certificate o n the SMC server.
+Certificate file: Select a file O .p12, .pfx extens ions ot have an identity.
+Install its identity on icate on the SMC server. the firewall and import the - the firewall and import the corresponding certif ricate on the SMC server. the firewall and import the corresponding certif ricate on the SMC server. the firewall and import the corresponding certif Identity file: Password: ricate on the SMC server. the firewall and import the corresponding certif Identity file: Password: Select a file the firewall and import the corresponding certif Identity file: Password: Select a file the firewall and import the ICATE

 - 1. In the Monitoring > Firewalls menu, double click on a connected firewall. - 2.
 In the System > IPsec VPN tab, select the By file option. - 3.
 Click on Import a new certificate.
 The link will take you to the Configuration > Certificates menu. - 4.
-Scroll over the name of the firewall in the Firewall column and click on the i icon.
+Scroll over the name of the firewall in the Firewall column and click on the icon.
 For further information regarding the Certificates menu, refer to Managing certificates and certification authorities.

-In the Monitoring > Firewalls menu, scroll over the name of a connected firewall and click on the icon.
+1. In the Monitoring > Firewalls menu, scroll over the name of a connected firewall and click on the icon.